Where we work

-In the highly‐naturally resource dependent Mekong communities, CRDT support the conservation of dolphins, soft-shell turtles and giant stingrays by reducing the amount of time people spend fishing and educating against the use of indiscriminate fishing methods such as explosives, poison and gillnets.
+Mekong communities are highly dependent on natural resources.
+CRDT supports the conservation of dolphins by promoting alternative incomes for fishing people, reducing the pressure on the dolphin environment.
+We educate and advocate to end indiscriminate fishing methods such as explosives, electro-fishing, poison and gillnets.
 CRDT trains community members to become wardens for the environment, to protect wildlife to ensure a future income through tourism, and to protect fishery and forest resources for their children and grandchildren’s generation.
-Lately in 2012, the SHGs (Self Help Group) activity has been introduced to local communities who are seeking funding opportunities to develop their new business or to improve the existing livelihood activities.

-Stung Treng province is a remote and sparsely populated province in the northeast of Cambodia.
-It borders the provinces of Ratanakiri Province to the east, Mondulkiri Province and Kraties Province to the south and Kampong Thom Province and Preah Vihear Province to the west.
+Stung Treng province is a remote and sparsely populated.
 Its northern boundary is Cambodia’s international border with Laos.
-The river crosses the province roughly through the center.
+The Mekong River crosses the province roughly through the center.

-The province is divided into five district, 34 communes and 128 villages.
-Stung Treng is a unique province quite distinct from other Cambodian provinces in the Mekong basin.
-Extensive forests, intersecting rivers and streams and low population density characterize it.
-Stung Treng includes also the western chunk of the massive Virachey National Park, accessible from Siem Pang, a small beautiful town on the Tonle Kong.
+Stung Treng is a unique province.
+It is quite distinct from other Cambodian provinces in the Mekong basin.
+The province is characterized by extensive forests, intersecting rivers and streams and low population density.
+Stung Treng also includes the western reaches of the Virachey National Park, accessible from Siem Pang, a small, beautiful town on the Tonle Kong River.
 The province also features three big rivers the Tonle Kong, the Tonle San and the mighty Mekong with its hundreds of small islands scattered on the river stretch in Stung Treng Province.

 The population of Stung Treng constitutes just 0.7% of Cambodia’s population.
-The population density is 7/km2, which is nine times less than the national density.
+The population density is 7 people per square kilometer, which is nine times less than the national density.
 As the population is low and the province is endowed with natural resources, the immigration rate is very high.
-In Stung Treng, about 79.4% of the population are involved in the agriculture sector.
-The last river dolphins (Irrawaddy) in the Mekong River are at the heart of an ambitious development programme to tackle poverty and attract tens of thousands of visitors to the province.
+In Stung Treng, about 80% of the population are work in agriculture.